This tutorial shows you how to create a Loan on the XRP Ledger. A loan requires signatures from both the loan broker and the borrower to be created.

 npm install xrplTo get started, import the necessary libraries and instantiate a client to connect to the XRPL.
 This example imports:

-xrpl: Used for XRPL client connection and transaction handling.fsandchild_process: Used to run tutorial set up scripts.
+xrpl: Used for XRPL client connection, transaction submission, and wallet handling.fsandchild_process: Used to run tutorial set up scripts.

 // IMPORTANT: This example creates a loan using a preconfigured